A Trek to Remember

 Information

 On the hill, we could see ruins of a small Buddhist temple destroyed by last year's earthquake.
 The scary part ended there.
 From there, it was a pleasant trek ahead, with the trail going straight and downhill in some places.
-After a few minutes walk, we saw the first glimpse of Saraswati Kunda.
+After a few minutes' walk, we saw the first glimpse of Saraswati Kunda.
 It was quite a sight there.
-It seemed like the pond was playing hide and seek with the clouds.
+It seemed like the pond was playing hide-and-seek with the clouds.
 We, however, were successful in taking some snaps of the pond.
 After a walk of some minutes, we could see Bhairavkunda up on the horizon.
 As we continued further, we got the first glimpse of Gosainkunda.
 It was a fantastic experience for me and many of us.
 We could even see some snow in the area, proof of the heavy snowfall that the place had received a few days ago.

 It was already 4 pm when we reached Gosaikunda.
-Some took a rest in the hotel, some were busy taking pictures, and some were sprinkling holy water of the lake on them.
+Some took a rest in the hotel, some were busy taking pictures, and some were sprinkling holy water of the lake on themselves.
 The lake was completely different from what I had heard from others.
 We could see snow in the mountains surrounding this sacred lake, and the view was mesmerizing.

 More Info

-After sprinkling the holy water on us, we headed toward Trishuldhara.
+After sprinkling the holy water on ourselves, we headed toward Trishuldhara.
 It took us 20 minutes to reach the place.
 The place offered us some of the best possible views of Gosaikunda Lake and the surrounding areas.
 While at Trishuldhara, it made me realize that heaven can be experienced when nature gives you company.
-After spending some time there, taking some pictures and enjoying the mesmerizing views of the area, we returned to the hotel.
+After spending some time there, taking some pictures, and enjoying the mesmerizing views of the area, we returned to the hotel.
 Hotel Lakeside was our accommodation for the day.

 TAAN & Gosaikunda

-Furthermore, some journalists started playing with the snow while some took pictures.
+Furthermore, some journalists started playing with the snow while others took pictures.
 After enjoying the snow for about an hour, we started the descent to Dhunche to cover the concluding ceremony of the half-marathon being organized by TAAN to celebrate its 38th Establishment Day.

 Similarly, some stayed back at Gosaikunda to cover the opening ceremony, while others were at Chandanbari to photograph athletes running toward Dhunche.
-Mr Dangol stayed at Gosainkunda for the preparation of the event.
+Mr. Dangol stayed at Gosainkunda for the preparation of the event.

 Conclusion

 The trip to the holy lake Gosaikunda was a grand success, and our trip also proved that the Gosaikunda trek is as safe as any other place in the world.
-The success of the half-marathon too played a role in spreading the message that the trails in the Langtang-Gosaikunda region are in good condition, hotels have been rebuilt and are ready to host tourists and that there is no risk as such.
+The success of the half-marathon also played a role in spreading the message that the trails in the Langtang-Gosaikunda region are in good condition, hotels have been rebuilt and are ready to host tourists, and that there is no risk as such.

-region can be the trip of your life as you can experience local culture, tradition, the lifestyle of the locals, as well as the natural attractions of the place.
-So grab your gears and head to the adventure of your lifetime.
+If you are an adventure enthusiast and nature lover, a trek to Gosainkunda or the Langtang region can be the trip of your life as you can experience local culture, tradition, the lifestyle of the locals, as well as the natural attractions of the place.
+So grab your gear and head to the adventure of your lifetime.
 Happy trekking!!

-Source: Text-Image Nepal Magazine-A Trek to Remember – Mohan Prasad Mainali
+Source: Text – Image Nepal Magazine | A Trek to Remember – Mohan Prasad Mainali

 Photo by Raimond Klavins on Unsplash